‘Overwatch’ News: When Does ‘Overwatch’ Competitive Season 6 Start?

 Overwatch players have just over a week left to compete in the Overwatch Competitive Season 5, which wraps up on Aug.
 28 at 6 p.m.
 PDT.
-The good news is that there won’t be a long wait at all to get fighting again.
+The good news is that there won’t be a long wait at all to start fighting again.
 Blizzard has already answered the question of when does Overwatch Competitive Season 6 start.

 When does Overwatch Competitive Season 6 start?